microsoft/EasyRepro/README.md

 ## Known Issues #
 - Firefox has sometimes been inconsistent with testing results.
 The click command is inconsistent.
 This is a known issue and has been reported to that team that manages that driver.
-- IE Driver has a 32-bit version and a 64-bit version.
-If you're using the 32-bit version on 64-bit windows with 64-bit IE then the driver will not work as intended.
-Use the appropriate version of IE Driver with the specific version of IE.

 ## Setup #
 #### Install Instructions: